 While each of us can individually make a difference, we can make a much, much bigger difference if our governments support Zero Waste too.
 Here are the biggest current opportunities to pursue this:

-- Energy Innovation and Carbon Dividend Act - a bipartisan, revenue neutral bill in the US Congress to reduce pollution AND reward citizens financially AND improve our economy!
+- Energy Innovation and Carbon Dividend Act - a bipartisan, market-based, revenue neutral bill in the US Congress to reduce pollution AND reward citizens financially AND improve our economy without expanding government.
+It is a win-win-win and currently seems to be the best option to control CO2.
+Please also check out the Citizens' Climate Lobby.

 - Laws and development that encourage and protect bicycling and walking